jeremytammik/tbc/a/1969_chain_idling.md

 **Question:** Is it possible to chain Idling events?

 Say I have two functions, `FuncA` and `FuncB`.
-I want to run FuncA the first time revit idles, then run FuncB after FuncA is done running and Revit idles again.
+I want to run FuncA the first time Revit idles, then run FuncB after FuncA is done running and Revit idles again.
 Inside my FuncA handler, I am removing the handler to FuncA from `UIApp.Idling`, but I cannot assign a new handler because I don't have a valid API context.
 Is there a way for me to achieve my intended behavior?
 My goal is